OrbitNTNU/server.sshaccess.orbit/README.md

         User <user>
         Port <port> # optional
     ```
-4. execute `ssh-keyscan -t ssh-ed25519 [-p <port>] <hostname> >> known_hosts` to add the host to known_hosts
-5. add host to ".github/workflows/update-all.yml" file
+4. add host to ".github/workflows/update-all.yml" file
-6. push the changes to this repository
+5. push the changes to this repository

 ### Server SSH configuration

-4. Now check with your own key if you have access to the server
+6. Now check with your own key if you have access to the server
     ```bash
     ssh <user>@<hostname
     ```
-5. ONLY CONTINUE IF YOU HAVE ACCESS WITHOUT NEEDING A PASSWORD
+7. ONLY CONTINUE IF YOU HAVE ACCESS WITHOUT NEEDING A PASSWORD
-6. Now you need to disable password login and root login via SSH
+8. Now you need to disable password login and root login via SSH
     ```bash
     sudo nano /etc/ssh/sshd_config
     ```